 By contrast the afternoon speaker, Nick Harvey, was more robust in his assessment of our broken democracy and the part played by the present government in bringing it down.
 On the ways to repair it he was more definite in his support for the constitutional and electoral changed we seek and assertive about the radical policy changes in policy he would like to see pursued by the next government including a re-think on Brexit and our role in Europe.
 Nick Harvey is the former Lib-Dem MP for North Devon and remains a senior figure in the party and the Chair of the European Movement so his forthright comments did not come as a surprise.
 Much of what he had to say is also Lib-Dem policy but he was careful not to turn his speech into a party rally and kept his comments within the framework of the conference themes.
 Together our two speakers provided excellent stimulus for the Open Space group discussions that followed each of their speeches.

 This was very much the theme for the Open Space sessions although the topics for discussion and the direction the groups decided to go was completely un-directed.
 Topics were invited from the floor and if a topic attracted enough people to have a discussion, a discussion took place.
 Ideas and information were recorded and presented to conference in a follow-up session.
-Topics ranged from the entirely theoretical to the entirely practical.
+Topics ranged from the entirely theoretical to the entirely practical (see the link below for a full write up).

 All in all the conference was a success.
 Attendance exceeded our expectations and although some people who booked didn’t show up others came on the day.
 The speakers were well received and the open sessions were popular with everyone there.
 The feedback session afterwards produced a wealth of ideas and suggestions and demonstrated a notable spirit of cooperation and collaboration among people from varying political backgrounds and allegiances.
 This spirit continued informally over the excellent lunch provided and from comments offered and heard as people were leaving it was clear the entire event was well received and will help to promote Compass and our aims in the important months ahead.